Amazon SES vs. Sendgrid

 Built on top of the AWS architecture, Amazon Simple Email Service (SES) is a service that allows users to send emails at scale.
-The service is fairly limited and in the past has been favored by developers for sending transactional email only.
 Using Amazon SES directly requires developing a custom mechanism for processing bounces, complaints, and unsubscribes, and is required.

 Amazon SES does NOT manage email campaigns, templates, or engagement reporting (opens, clicks).